Optimal Control of an SIR Model with Noncompliance as a Social Contagion: An SIR Model with Behavioral Effects: Disease-Free Equilibria and Reproductive Ratios

-For part (ii), if $s^* \in [0,\tfrac b \delta]$, we see That this is increasing in $s^*$ follows from the same reasoning with the inequality flipped. \end{proof}

 To conclude this section, we state stability results for our DFE.
-We state the theorem here, but relegate the proof to an appendix since it requires a long computation.

-\begin{theorem} Considering the DFE values given in \eqref{eq:DFEs12}, \eqref{eq:DFEs3} and $\Rnot(s,s^*)$ as defined in \eqref{eq:Rnot}, we have the following. \begin{itemize} \item[(i)] If $\xi = 0$ and $\tfrac b \delta < \tfrac{\nu + \delta}{\overline \mu - \mu}$, then $(s_1,s_1^*) = (\tfrac b \delta,0)$ is asymptotically stable when $\Rnot(\tfrac b \delta, 0) < 1$ and unstable when $\Rnot(\tfrac b \delta, 0) > 1$. \item[(ii)] If $\xi = 0$ and $\tfrac b \delta > \tfrac{\nu + \delta}{\overline \mu - \mu}$, then $(s_2,s_2^*) = (\tfrac{\nu+\delta}{\overline \mu - \mu},\tfrac b \delta-\tfrac{\nu+\delta}{\overline \mu - \mu})$ is asymptotically stable when $\Rnot(\tfrac{\nu+\delta}{\overline \mu - \mu},\tfrac b \delta-\tfrac{\nu+\delta}{\overline \mu - \mu}) < 1$ and unstable when $\Rnot(\tfrac{\nu+\delta}{\overline \mu - \mu},\tfrac b \delta-\tfrac{\nu+\delta}{\overline \mu - \mu}) > 1$ \item[(iii)] If $\xi \in (0,1]$, then $(s_3,s_3^*)$ as defined in \eqref{eq:DFEs3} is asymptotically stable when $\Rnot(s_3,s_3^*) < 1$ and unstable when $\Rnot(s_3,s_3^*)>1$. \end{itemize} \end{theorem}
+\begin{theorem} Considering the DFE values given in \eqref{eq:DFEs12}, \eqref{eq:DFEs3} and $\Rnot(s,s^*)$ as defined in \eqref{eq:Rnot}, we have the following. \begin{itemize} \item[(i)] If $\xi = 0$ and $\tfrac b \delta\cdot \tfrac{\mu^*-\mu}{\nu + \delta} < 1$, then $(s_1,s_1^*) = (\tfrac b \delta,0)$ is asymptotically stable when $\Rnot(\tfrac b \delta, 0) < 1$ and unstable when $\Rnot(\tfrac b \delta, 0) > 1$. \item[(ii)] If $\xi = 0$ and $\tfrac b \delta\cdot \tfrac{\mu^*-\mu}{\nu + \delta} > 1$, then $(s_2,s_2^*) = (\tfrac{\nu+\delta}{\mu^* - \mu},\tfrac b \delta-\tfrac{\nu+\delta}{\mu^* - \mu})$ is asymptotically stable when $\Rnot(\tfrac{\nu+\delta}{\mu^* - \mu},\tfrac b \delta-\tfrac{\nu+\delta}{\mu^* - \mu}) < 1$ and unstable when $\Rnot(\tfrac{\nu+\delta}{\mu^* - \mu},\tfrac b \delta-\tfrac{\nu+\delta}{\mu^* - \mu}) > 1$ \item[(iii)] If $\xi \in (0,1]$, then $(s_3,s_3^*)$ as defined in \eqref{eq:DFEs3} is asymptotically stable when $\Rnot(s_3,s_3^*) < 1$ and unstable when $\Rnot(s_3,s_3^*)>1$. \end{itemize} \end{theorem}

 {\bf Remark.} In each case, that the condition on the reproductive ratio determines local asymptotic stability or instability follows directly from \cite[Theorem 2]{NextGenMat3} once the assumptions of that theorem are verified.
 However, the stability is actually global, in the sense that under the conditions of each statement, \emph{any} solution of \eqref{eq:SIRwithCompliance} will tend toward the given equilibrium point regardless of whether the initial condition is nearby the equilibrium point.
-This global version can be proven using appropriately constructed Lyapunov functions as demonstrated in the appendix and in \cite{PW3}.
+This global version can be proven using appropriately constructed Lyapunov functions.
+We omit the proof because it is quite long and technical, and is contained in \cite{PW3}. \\